Martin Heidegger and Nazism: Defenders of Heidegger

 In his preface to Heidegger's Zollikon Seminars, Medard Boss writes: "I made inquiries and Heidegger very clearly seemed to be the most slandered man I had ever encountered.
 He had become entangled in a network of lies by his colleagues.
 Most of the people, who were unable to do serious harm to the substance of Heidegger's thinking, tried to get at Heidegger the man with personal attacks.
 The only remaining puzzle was why Heidegger did not defend himself against these slanders publicly."
 Fédier comments on this point with Nietzsche's remark that "the philosopher has to be the bad conscience of his age."
-In 2015 Nils Gilje, professor of philosophy at University of Bergen, said to media that "There is little that indicates that Heidegger defended the more or less official German racial politics".
+In 2015 Nils Gilje(no.wikipedia.org/wiki/Nils Gilje), professor of philosophy at University of Bergen, said to media that "There is little that indicates that Heidegger defended the more or less official German racial politics".